isaacbernat/pycrastinate/README.md

 or

-- Get it from pypi `pip install pycrastinate`
+- Get it from pypi `pip install pycrastinate` (may not be the latest version)

 Usage
 -----